 Security Guards Excessive Use of Force: The Scenario

 The scene played out in front of a nationally known grocery store in San Francisco.
-The shoplifter was an obvious-looking homeless person who apparently stole a bottle of high-potency wine probably valued under three-dollars.
+The shoplifter was an obvious-looking homeless person who apparently stole a bottle of high-potency wine probably valued under five dollars.
 The man was about forty years old and appeared drunk and disoriented.

 There were four uniformed security guards that were involved in the detention of this shoplifting suspect.
 Each of the security guards was younger, larger, and in better physical condition than the shoplifter.